Serge Aubin

 Serge D. Aubin (born February 15, 1975) is a Canadian ice hockey coach and a former professional ice hockey centre who played 374 games in the National Hockey League for the Colorado Avalanche, Columbus Blue Jackets and Atlanta Thrashers.
-He is currently serving as head coach of Eisbären Berlin in the German DEL.
+He is currently serving as head coach of SC Bern in the Swiss National League.
+He was previously the head coach of Eisbären Berlin in the German DEL from 2019 to 2026.

 Playing career

-Aubin was drafted in the 1994 NHL Entry Draft, in the 7th round, 161st overall by the Pittsburgh Penguins.
+Aubin was drafted in the 1994 NHL entry draft, in the 7th round, 161st overall by the Pittsburgh Penguins.
 He spent his junior years playing in the QMJHL, playing for the Drummondville Voltigeurs and the Granby Bisons.
 Until 1999, Aubin was mostly playing for the NHL's farm league, having only played one NHL game for the Colorado Avalanche.
 He spent time with the Hampton Roads Admirals of the ECHL and in the AHL with the Syracuse Crunch and the Hershey Bears.

 After playing 15 more regular season games and 17 playoff games for Colorado, Aubin moved to the Columbus Blue Jackets as a free agent on July 11, 2000.
 It was with the Blue Jackets where Aubin had his best season in 2000–01, scoring 13 goals and 17 assists for 30 points and only missed one game the entire season.
 After another season with Columbus, he was brought back to Colorado, but after just one season, Aubin was claimed by the Atlanta Thrashers in the NHL waiver draft.
 In the 2003–04 he scored 25 points, 5 short of his NHL career best in scoring.

 During the 2004–05 NHL lockout, which resulted in the cancellation of the 2004–05 NHL season, Aubin played in Switzerland for Genève-Servette HC.
 Aubin returned to the Thrashers for the 2005–06 season, his last in the NHL.
 He returned to Geneva for the 2006–07 season.
 After the season ended for HC Genève-Servette, he was hired by EHC Biel to play in the Nationalliga B playoff finals and in a possible promotion series.
 Aubin was named captain of the Canadian team for the 2007 Spengler Cup, he signed than on 7 April 2009 by HC Fribourg-Gottéron.

 Following a Quarterfinal defeat in the 2010–11 season, Aubin left Fribourg as a free agent and signed a two-year contract with Deutsche Eishockey Liga club, the Hamburg Freezers, on March 28, 2011.
 In 46 games, Aubin produced a respectable 31 points.
 With his veteran experience and leadership a positive for the Freezers, Aubin returned to play in the following pre-season European Tournament, however after suffering a severe thumb injury Aubin was unable to play for the Freezers in the 2012–13 season and announced his retirement on January 15, 2013.